 easyhome believes financial services constitute a logical complement to the core business of merchandise leasing.
-Merchandise leasing customers can benefit not only from assistance through consumer term loans, but also from ancillary financial services such as cheque cashing, pre-paid cards and a loan protection plan against disability and unemployment.
+Merchandise leasing customers can benefit not only from assistance through consumer term loans, but also from ancillary financial services such as pre-paid cards and a loan protection plan against disability and unemployment.

-In early 2006, the Company opened its first easyfinancial kiosk in Edmonton, Alberta, to meet the lending needs of the cash- and credit-constrained consumer.
-This kiosk was a test outlet.
+In early 2006, the Company opened its first easyfinancial location in Edmonton, Alberta, to meet the lending needs of the cash- and credit-constrained consumer.
+This location was a test outlet.
 Later during that same year, the Company opened two additional locations whose purpose was to deepen the understanding of the market.
-The knowledge and expertise gained from these initial kiosks led to a refinement of the concept, improving the marketing to target consumers and the controlling of collections.
-In 2008, the Company decided to advance the easyfinancial services business from a test phase to roll-out.
-As at December 31, 2011 the Company operated 85 easyfinancial kiosks located within its Canadian stores in the provinces of British Columbia, Alberta, Manitoba, Saskatchewan, Ontario, New Brunswick, Nova Scotia and Newfoundland, one national loan office and two easyfinancial stand alone locations.
+The knowledge and expertise gained from these initial locations led to a refinement of the concept, improving the marketing to target consumers and the controlling of collections.
+In 2008, the Company decided to advance the easyfinancial services business from a test phase to rollout.
+As at December 31, 2012 the Company operated a total of 100 easyfinancial locations in all of the provinces of Canada except Quebec.